Why Go to the Kurdistan Region?

 How to Get a KRG Visa

-Most nationalities can enter the Kurdistan Region of Iraq without a visa.
+Most nationalities, also convention passes, received an on arrival visa at the entry into the Kurdistan Region of Iraq.
 For other nationalities, you will need an e-visa to enter the Kurdistan Region.
 In order to do so, you should contact the nearest KRG representation to you and find out how to apply for one.
 Here is a list of KRG representantations around the world.

 Here you can find our dedication visa section with all the necessary information.